 - Blueberries - fresh blueberries, frozen blueberries, fresh or frozen wild blueberries, they all work.
 Just make sure to place them on top of the plant-based yogurt while the oats soak in the fridge overnight so they thaw well and achieve the right consistency.

 - Other berries - if you want to add some color and different flavors, feel free to replace the frozen or fresh blueberries with raspberries or strawberries.

 - Oats - you can also use instant oats or steel-cut oats instead of old-fashioned rolled oats for this overnight oats recipe.
 The result will be less chunky, but the resting time will be reduced to half.
-In just one hour of resting time, it will be ready to consume.
+It will be ready to consume in just one hour of resting time.

 - Milk - use your favorite milk.
-I always use dairy-free milk options such as coconut milk because I love how lemon zest, coconut, and blueberries pair for a delicious pick-me-up nutritious breakfast, but if you use coconut flavored yogurt, you have that covered, and you can use any plant milk that you have handy.
+I always use dairy-free milk options such as coconut milk because I love how lemon zest, coconut, and blueberries pair for a delicious pick-me-up nutritious breakfast, but if you use coconut-flavored yogurt, you have that covered.
+You can use any plant milk that you have handy.
 Homemade oat milk is an excellent option.

 - Yogurt - same as above, any yogurt works, coconut, soy, almond, and if you are not vegan but vegetarian, use plain Greek yogurt for a nice tart flavor.

 - More protein - add one scoop of your favorite plant-based protein powder to the oats, milk, and chia seeds to make it the perfect pre or post work out meal.